 Educate yourself on testicular cancer during Testicular Cancer Awareness Month

-The American Cancer Society estimates there will be 9,310 new cases of testicular cancer in 2018, as well as approximately 400 deaths from the disease.
+The American Cancer Society estimates there will be 9,310 new cases of testicular cancer in 2018.
+And, as a result, approximately 400 deaths.
 Modern day medicine has made great strides in terms of the outlook of those diagnosed with testicular cancer, but if left untreated, it can lead to male infertility.
 Knowing the signs can greatly protect you from the dangers of testicular cancer:

 Painless mass of the testicle

 Testicular cancer most commonly presents as a painless mass.
 You may note enlargement or hardening of a testicle.
-If one of your testicles continues to enlarge, and perhaps grow hard, it is important to be evaluated by a physician, who may order a scrotal ultrasound to evaluate for a solid mass.
+If one It is important to be evaluated by a physician if one of your testicles continue to enlarge or perhaps grow hard.
+At this time, your physician may order a scrotal ultrasound to evaluate for a solid mass.

 Breast Tenderness or Growth

 This is a rare side effect, but testicular tumors can produce hormones that cause breast growth or tenderness.
 This is known as gynecomastia.

 Similar to the pain in the testicles, this is a deep, searing pain that can be felt despite activity or position.
 As a single symptom, this pain could be caused a multitude of things, but if you are experiencing multiple symptoms in combination with this, you should seek a professional opinion.